Michael Moore: Trump Is ‘Godfather Of Fake News,’ Urges Journalists To Support ‘Truth-Tellers’

 Fox News Insider reported this week that documentary filmmaker Michael Moore was outspoken about Donald Trump’s verbal attack against CNN during a press conference earlier in the week where he vilified the news network for reporting a story about allegations that the Russians had a dossier of questionable activities regarding certain alleged sexual escapades Trump had with Russian prostitutes.
 Moore, appearing on MSNBC’s All In, said that Trump should shoulder much of the blame himself for the prevalence of counterfeit news reporting.

 “Fake news?
-He was one of the founders of that in the Obama era,” he said, citing as an example Donald Trump’s heavily publicized crusade against then President Barack Obama, claiming that the Hawaiian-born president was actually a native of Kenya.
+He was one of the founders of that in the Obama era,” he said, citing as an example Donald Trump’s heavily publicized crusade against President Barack Obama, claiming that the Hawaiian-born president was actually a native of Kenya.
 Trump personally challenged the authenticity of Obama’s birth certificate, going so far as to send investigators to Hawaii to supposedly dig up evidence of the so-called spurious document.
 Nothing came of investigation, even though Trump publicly claimed that his sleuths had found condemning information against Obama.

 “He is the godfather of this decade’s fake news.”

-Trump touched off a firestorm of ridicule, indignation, and outrage, not to mention generating a strange rallying of rivals, after he verbally attacked CNN Wednesday by yelling “You are fake news” at CNN correspondent Jim Acosta.
+Trump touched off a firestorm of ridicule, indignation, and outrage, not to mention generating a strange rallying of rivals, after he verbally attacked CNN on Wednesday by yelling “You are fake news” at CNN correspondent Jim Acosta.
 Trump then refused to allow the journalist a question at the president-elect’s first press conference since the election.

 The accusation and refusal came, as recounted by a separate Fox News Insider report, after Trump answered a question regarding his Twitter post where he asked, “Are we living in Nazi Germany?”
 He named Buzzfeed, the website that first published the story about the compromising Russian dossier on Trump, in his answer, calling it a “failing piece of garbage,” then turned on CNN for covering the Buzzfeed story about certain unverified salacious allegations that also alleged Trump had deep ties with the Russians and that people in his campaign had contact with Russian operatives.